 Historical information about the Sacred Cheri Monastery

 The visit of Guru Rinpoche in the 8th century, who strolled around this splendid Monastery, was a defining moment.
 Another legend, Phajo Drugjom Zimpo, is also said to have pondered on the slopes around this Monastery around the 13th century.
-Likewise, in the year 1619, Zhabdrung Ngawang Namgyal built this Monastery.
+Likewise, in 1619, Zhabdrung Ngawang Namgyal built this Monastery.

 Similarly, at Cheri, Zhabdrung was contemplating when he had a premonition of his forthcoming subjugation of Bhutan.
 In a similar vein, he created dance as a way to convey his pleasure.
 The “Guitar Cham” is another name for the dance, which has grown in popularity among the Bhutanese community.